hivdb/hivdb-cms/resources/program-updates.md

 [Algorithm Updates](/page/algorithm-updates/) page.

+## Version 3.1.1 update 2021-03-21

+Bugfix:

+Fix a bug which causes drug resistance interpretation crashed when a drug is not available by the current algorithm.

 ## Version 3.1.0 update 2021-03-01

 New [HIVDB algorithm 9.0](/page/algorithm-updates/#version.9.0.update.2021-03-01) is released with this version!
 We added scores and comments for the newly FDA approved drug Cabotegravir (CAB).